 A different trend is noticeable when observing the percentage of reactions where AutoTST found a rate expression.
-For our re-run, calculations were attempted on 1120 reactions in the LLNL butanol model [16] and rate expressions were found for 833 reactions or 73% - a small increase compared to the original workflow.
+For our re-run, calculations were attempted on 1120 reactions in the LLNL butanol model [17] and rate expressions were found for 833 reactions or 74.4% - a small increase compared to the original workflow.
 In the original workflow, Bhoorasingh and co-workers found the success rate was independent of reaction family [14], but here, there is an inverse correlation between the success rate and the number of reactants and products.
-Hydrogen abstraction reactions (two reactants and two products) had a success rate of 70.1%, radical addition reactions (two reactants and one product) had a success rate of 92.3%.
+Hydrogen abstraction reactions (two reactants and two products) had a success rate of 70.9%, radical addition reactions (two reactants and one product) had a success rate of 83.2%, and hydrogen migration reactions (one reactant and one product) had a success rate of 92.3%.

 There were 208 failures when calculating kinetics from an apparently successful TS optimization.
 197 of these failures were barrier height errors (186 from hydrogen abstraction and 11 from radical addition reactions).
 These failures occur when either the forward or reverse barriers in the Eckart model are negative, indicating that the energies of the reactants or products is greater than the TS.
-This can be because the TS complexes connects to two van der Waals (vdW) wells rather than the bimolecular entrance or exit channels.
-These wells allow for intermolecular interactions to occur between reacting species that lower the potential energy of the complex, leading to a saddle point that is submerged below the reactants or products.
-These errors were more common in abstraction reactions with oxygen-containing reactants (e.g abstraction by O=O, OH, OOH)

-which have strong vdW interactions.
+This can be because the TS connects to two van der Waals (vdW) wells rather than the bimolecular entrance or exit channels.
+These wells allow for intermolecular interactions to occur between reacting species that lower the potential energy of the complex, leading to a saddle point that can be submerged below the reactants or products.
+These errors were more common in abstraction reactions with oxygen-containing reactants (e.g abstraction by O=O, $^{\bullet}OH$ , $^{\bullet}OOH$ ) which have strong vdW interactions.
 These errors might be addressed by treatment of vdW wells with a 3TS model solved with a Master Equation (ME), as is done in EStokTP [46].
 These barrier height errors account for almost all of the failures in the hydrogen abstraction reaction family.